Seb-Jimmink/MAKESensor/MAKE Infra/README.md

 Step 4.
 Change the frontend .env variables based on the server variables.

+Step 4.1 BACKEND_HOST= {Fill in with the server API IPV4 IP address}

 Step 5.
 Open the frontend folder where the docker-compse file is located.

 Step 6.
 Run the following command 'docker compose up --build'.